guardrail-dev/guardrail/CONTRIBUTING.md

 - `root`: Contains tests and nothing else
   - `codegen`: Codegen core.
 Defines algebras and default interpreters.
-  - `sample`: Target for `run`, as well as integration tests for generated code.
-Can be generated via `run` in the sbt console.
+  - `sample`: Contains integration tests for generated code.
+May be generated via `example` in the sbt console.

 Coding guidelines
 =================